Pricing is scary as a freelance web designer.

 When I hit that point, I leveled off and knew what the market valued me as.

 So, my encouragement to you is to pick a price.
 Don’t do it randomly.
 Find out what other people are charging who are equal in skill level and base your price off that.

 Eventually, you’ll start getting a lot of “You’re too expensive for me,” comments from clients.
 That’s when you know you’re approaching your pricing sweet spot.

-BUT, be careful not to put to much weight on the word of 1 potential client.
+Be careful not to put too much weight on the word of 1 potential client.
 I’ve had conversations with a few folks that tried to convince me I was charging too much.